 The NSRG is excited to announce a new research competition titled 411 Rapid Research that will make its debut at the 2019 IADR/AADR/CADR General Session in Vancouver.
 Student competitors will have 4 minutes and 1 slide to explain their research.
 The student will then be asked 1 question.
 Hence the name, 411.
 The award will consist of 2 categories, basic science and clinical/public health.
 7 competitors will be selected to compete within each category onsite at the meeting.
 The 3 winners of each competition will be awarded monetary award of up to $750 and a ribbon.
 This will allow more students the opportunity to present their research to a lay audience.
 We encourage creativity.
 Applicants will be judged by students on the NSRG board.
 We encourage you to submit an abstract for the General Session in Vancouver and when submitting apply to be part of this inaugural award!

-- Be an undergraduate dental student in good academic standing, without an advanced degree or doctorate in any field (No persons having already obtained a PhD are eligible to apply).
+- Be a dental student in good academic standing, without an advanced degree or doctorate in any field (No persons having already obtained a PhD are eligible to apply).

 - Be a student member of AADR at time of submission & entry into competition.

 - Not be a current AADR NSRG officer or officer-elect at the time of entry into the competition (past officers are eligible to compete after their term is finished).